larsenjohn/herebyaccident/_posts/2016-08-26-AWS-S3-resource-sharing.md

 So there is a CLI tool where you can fuck up your machine.
 Which I probably already have.
 So at this point I'm going to just "copy" stuff instead of snycing it.
 Cause you know, it may remove everything that isn't snyced to S3.

 I also suck at paths - so I like to **nav to the folder I want to copy to first**.
-So to copy everything from a folder you can do this mojo.
+To copy everything from an s3 bucket you can do this mojo.

 Like so: